Mark Shield

-Mark Shield (born 2 September 1973 in Fortitude Valley, Queensland) is a former Australian Football referee and national Director of Referees.
-He most recently refereed in Australia's A-League.
+Mark Shield (born 2 September 1973) is a former Australian soccer referee who officiated in the top tier of Australian soccer between 1995 and 2005.
+Shield was FIFA listed between 1999 and 2008, and was in control of matches at the 2002 and 2006 FIFA World Cup finals.
+He refereed the finals of the 2006 AFC Champions League and the 2007 AFC Asian Cup.
+After retiring, he served as national director of referees.

+Early life

+Shield was born in 1973 in Fortitude Valley, Queensland.
+His father was an engineer who moved often for work, so Shield grew up in a number of towns in Queensland.
 He first played soccer for the Innisfail Tigers at the age of six.
-Not showing much promise as a player, he began refereeing at age 12, and by 16 was officiating adult matches in Townsville.
+Not showing much promise as a player, he began refereeing at age 12, and was officiating adult matches in his mid-teens in Townsville.

+Refereeing career

 At age 28, he was selected to serve as a referee for the 2002 FIFA World Cup.
 He was one of 23 referees selected to officiate the 2006 FIFA World Cup.
-He lives in Ashgrove, Queensland.
 Shield announced his retirement from refereeing on 20 September 2008 and he refereed his last game in Round 8 of the 2008/09 A-League season in the match between Queensland Roar and Adelaide United.

 2002 World Cup

 Shield served as an official at the 2002 FIFA World Cup in Korea and Japan.
 On 10 June 2002 he officiated the 1-1 draw between Belgium and Tunisia.